 Ben Reilly O’Donnell

 Ben joined the Pitt lab in May 2014 as a PhD Student.
 He was awarded a 600th Anniversary Scholarship from the University of St Andrews.
 He is currently investigating novel pH control mechanisms in the endo-lysosomal system.

 Gavin joined the Pitt lab in January 2015 to take up a PhD studentship supported by the BHF.
 He is currently investigating how zinc modulates intracellular Ca2+-release from the sarcoplasmic reticulum.

 Amélie joined the Stewart lab in October 2015 to take up a PhD studentship supported by the BHF.
 She is examining the roles of histidine-rich glycoprotein and fibrinogen in zinc-dependent heparin neutralisation.

 Ruitao is visiting the Stewart lab between May-August 2018 for a second time, having previously been here between 2013-14.
 She is based in the Northwest Institute of Plateau Biology in Qinghai Province, China where she is an Associate Professor.
 Whilst in St Andrews she is undertaking a Chinese Academy of Sciences-funded project examining the binding of therapeutic natural products to serum albumin.

 Previous Group Members:

-Stewart Group: Dr Mohammed Arastoo (now Leeds Beckett University, UK), Dr Omar Kassaar (now University of Bath, UK), Dr Petra Popovics (now University of Miami, FL, USA), Dr Dagmara Wiatrek (now Masaryk University, Czech Rep.), Dr Ruitao Yu (returned to Northwest Institute of Plateau Biology, P.R.
-China).
+Stewart Group: Dr Mohammed Arastoo (now University of Aberdeen, UK), Dr Omar Kassaar (now University of Bath, UK), Dr Petra Popovics (now University of Miami, FL, USA), Dr Dagmara Wiatrek (now Masaryk University, Czech Rep.).

 Pitt Group: Jason Woodier, Craig Balmforth